FOR WRITERS

 Sometimes in life, you don’t have a manuscript.
 Sometimes you don’t have a plan.
 Sometimes you don’t even have a pl.

-I’m offering these sessions because it feels like people need them.
-Message me via Substack (and nudge me on Instagram if I haven’t got back to you quickly — sometimes the tech fails us) with a paragraph on where and how you’re stuck, and we can set up a time to chat.
+Email me at abigailtarttelin [@] hotmail.com with a paragraph on where and how you’re stuck, and we can set up a time to chat.

 Development Editing & Mentoring

-I now work with a select few writers a year as a development editor.
-What that means is that, rather than focus on line edits, I do three things
+I work with a select few writers a year as a development editor.
+What that means is that, rather than focus on line edits, I do four things

 -give headline notes on structure, story, characters, arcs